matthewdickinson/mi-fmbq-site/src/posts/about-quizzing.md

 - Even when people turn away from the church, they will still have these words hidden away -- words that the Holy Spirit can and does use to prompt them

 Learn to serve:
 - Over the years, national FMBQ has hosted a number of foreign missions trips for quizzers.
-This gives quizzers an opportunity to serve and to meet those outside their culture.
+This gives quizzers an opportunity to serve and to meet those outside their culture
 - The Waypoint quizmeet always includes a service opportunity as part of the day

 Gain academic benefit: